productml/blurr/docs/Data Transform Config (DTC).md

   Max: 1
 ```

 Condition is a python expression which returns a `boolean` value to determine if an anchor condition exists in the block being processed.
-Field values in a block are accessed as `StreamingDTCName.DataGroupName.FieldName`.
+Field values in a block are accessed as `StreamingDTCName.AggregateName.FieldName`.

 Max defines the maximum number of output rows to be generated every time the Window DTC is run.